 An independent and in-depth investigation of a particular topic of interest.
-Prerequisites: Major status and nine hours in religious studies including RELS 100.
+Prerequisite: 12 hours of Religious Studies including RELS 100.

-RELS 395 PRACTICUM IN CATECHETICAL, LITURGICAL, PASTORAL OR YOUTH MINISTRIES
+RELS 395 INTERNSHIP IN CATECHETICAL, LITURGICAL, PASTORAL OR YOUTH MINISTRIES

 An opportunity for students to integrate their knowledge and skill in a supervised ministry situation or faith-based agency.
 As part of the course students create a learning syllabus that outlines particular outcomes that span human, spiritual, intellectual, and pastoral growth areas that will be addressed in the learning practicum.
 Throughout the experience, students engage in a formal process of theological reflection in consultation with their on-site ministry supervisor and a program faculty member.
-Prerequisites: Major status and 15 hours in religious studies.
+Prerequisite: Junior standing or senior standing and faculty sponsor.